 For Oily Skin

-Made with red shiso, an antioxidant-rich extract that reduces the appearance of dullness, this peel off mask targets oiliness, impurities, and enlarged or clogged pores.
+Made with red shiso, an antioxidant-rich extract meant to reduce the appearance of dullness, this peel off mask targets oiliness, impurities, and enlarged or clogged pores.

 For Dry Skin

 Parched skin will drink up this cooling formula of green tea, ginseng, and Vitamin B. Afterwards your skin will look visibly more plump, hydrated, and refreshed.

 Between wash day, tax day, and National Doughnut Day—your life is busy.
 We get it.
 But there can be drawbacks to forgetting to remove your peel-off mask at the right time.
 According to Ilyas, you should be careful about leaving product on for too long as it can be irritating to the skin, especially if you’re using a mask with fragrance.
 Most masks will direct you to gently remove as soon as it’s dried (but when they say gently, they really mean gently).

 It may seem like common sense, but setting a timer on your phone is so helpful in sticking to the correct schedule.
 That way, you won't get caught up doing something else and forget to remove the mask.

 There is indeed something oddly satisfying about peeling off a layer of your skin.
 Some may chalk it up to nostalgia—you know, those nights you’d spend obliterating your blackheads with pore strips.
 Regardless, when the time comes, control your excitement and peel slowly (beginning at the sides).
 According to Dr. Sandy Skotnicki, dermatologist and author of bestselling skincare book Beyond Soap, you’ll know you’re a pro peeler if you’re able to remove the mask in one piece.
 “This is usually a function of using the right amount and leaving it on just long enough to be fully dry.”

 Meet the Expert